mjz-smu/codelab_instructions/README.md

 In **Perfkit Dashboard Administration**, click **Upload**, and select the sample dashboard file you downloaded: `codelab_perfkit_dashboard.json`.

+Clear the username so it defaults to the current user.

 #### Step 3

 Now you can browse through a working dashboard to get an idea how you might